terzeron/CartoonSplit/README.md

 CartoonSplit
 ============

-A utility set which splits the cartoon strip into multiple pieces.
+A utility set which splits a cartoon strip into multiple pieces.
 This utility is a python script made by using PIL (Python Image Library).

 Requirements